 Bayhorse, Bonanza and Custer | Land of the Yankee Fork State Park and Challis

 The Land of the Yankee Fork State Park has several units visitors may explore, including ghost towns.
 Bayhorse was established as a gold mining camp around 1864 after a few gold veins were found in the area.
 Nearly a decade later, Bayhorse began attracting more attention and residents when an abundant silver vein was found.
 The Beardsley and Ramshorn Mines became popular as more and more veins were found.
-Over time, Bayhorse became the longest-running silver producer in Idaho yet suffered the fate of many small mining towns when it was abandoned in 1915.
+Over time, Bayhorse became the longest-running silver producer in Idaho, yet it suffered the same fate as many other small mining towns when it was abandoned in 1915.

 The sister cities of Bonanza and Custer were tightly aligned in the 1870s, surviving and thriving off one another as the quest for gold drove people to this area.
 In the 1880s, these nearby towns saw rapid growth as miners found abundant ore.
 But the gold eventually dried up, and by 1911 these towns were empty.
 Visit these sites to find restored buildings, historic cemeteries and the history of the miners who once flourished here.